 The academic calendar for public schools in Botswana runs in three quarter terms: January to April, May to August, and August to December with short breaks in between.

-It is recommended that ETAs arrive during the first week of January 2024 to allow time to settle in before classes start.
+ETAs should plan to arrive in early January 2025, to allow time to settle in before classes start.
 This is also when class enrollment schedules are determined.

-As a condition of the grant, all grantees will be required to participate in a Pre-Departure Orientation during the summer of 2023.
+As a condition of the grant, all grantees may be required to participate in a Pre-Departure Orientation during the summer of 2024.

 A mandatory in-country group orientation will also be provided by the U.S. Embassy in Gaborone.